Skip to content

 Starving Yet Full: Once I heard the darker sound and the thickness of the bass, I felt like we needed an uplifting energy to balance it out!
 It felt like the right match!
 We followed our instincts and are happy with the results!
 Let’s hope the world of music does too!

-Sol Novaro’s ‘Believe’ is set for release on May 22nd, 2026, via Sanctuary Music.
-Pre-save your copy here.
+Sol Novaro’s ‘Believe’ is out now via Sanctuary Music.
+Download your copy here.

 Follow Sol Novaro: Spotify | Soundcloud | Instagram